myhdl/site-myhdl/docs/examples/stopwatch/index.md

 The actual implementation is left open for now.
 We will first write the test, using the interface.

-The following code is the unit test for the time counter subsystem:
+The following code is the unit test for the time counter subsystem in file `test_TimeCount.py`:

 ```python
 from random import randrange